 Adjusting Processing Parameters

 Control the injection speed and pressure within a reasonable range to make the melt fill the mold cavity evenly and reduce internal stress.
 Change the melt temperature according to material properties to prevent material damage.
-Other process parameters such as holding pressure 6 and cooling time7 should also be set to make the product material density evenly distributed and reduce the impact of residual stress.
+Other process parameters such as holding pressure and cooling time should also be set to make the product material density evenly distributed and reduce the impact of residual stress.

 Improving Production Environment